kdpuvvadi/blog/content/posts/upgrade-omada-controller.md

 If something went wrong and you lost the backup, you still've backup from controller setup.
 Install the controller again and just import the back from controller settings.

-I Hope this was helpfull.
+I Hope this was helpful.
 If you need more help hit me on [twitter](https://twitter.com/kdpuvvadi) or shoot an [Email](https://blog.puvvadi.me/contact).

 Au revoir.